NatasaMiric/rock-papper-scissors/README.md

 ### Typography

 [Google Fonts](https://fonts.google.com/) was used for the following font:

+ * Font-family: 'Lato', sans-serif- for the rules description.
- * Font-family: 'Luckiest Guy', cursive;
+ * Font-family: 'Luckiest Guy' - for the rest of the content on the page.

  The emojis were imported from the [Get Emoji](https://getemoji.com/).